alopezz/advent_of_code-2022/README.md

 have a simple setup to use inline tests, relying on tools like `ppx_inline_test`, `ppx_assert`, and `ppx_expect` (so this repo assumes that those tools are installed).

+I'm using OCaml 4.14 and make an exception on using external libraries just for the inline tests.

 # C